an9080/Managing-Location-stamped-Noti-cations./README.md

 # Managing-Location-stamped-Noti-cations.

 Tired of forgetting to perform your daily tasks, you decide it is time to use technology to help you remember.
+Instead of using a simple to-do list, however, you want your phone to do the job for you and remind you of your tasks whenever your are near the place where they should be done.
+For instance, you want to be reminded of submitting the PA whenever your are in college, or buy a new notebook when you visit a specific bookstore.
+Because you can never predict the exact position where you will be, you want the notification to be sent to you whenever your are in the area surrounding the location .